Amazon reportedly developing a subscription video game streaming service

 While most big-budget video games require users to own a gaming console or a computer to run, Amazon’s reported streaming service would live on the tech giant’s cloud network, freeing customers to play elaborate, robust games even on their mobile devices, the report said.
 The service is slated to launch next year, the report said.

 Amazon did not immediately respond to a request for comment.
-(Amazon chief executive Jeffrey P. Bezos owns The Washington Post.)
+(Amazon chief executive and founder Jeffrey P. Bezos owns The Washington Post.)

 As the Information noted, a successful streaming platform could upend the long-standing business model of the gaming world, in which customers shell out $50 to $60 for a Triple-A title.
 As Netflix did with TV shows and movies, and Spotify did with music, a gaming platform could offer customers a wider universe of content through a monthly subscription, while giving game studios a steady revenue stream and a broader pool of potential customers.